chang-cai/TaskCommMCR2/README.md

 ## Background

-### Inconsistent Objectives for Learning and Communication
+### Existing Studies: Inconsistent Objectives for Learning and Communication

-### Synergistic Alignment of Learning and Communication Objectives
+### This Work: Synergistic Alignment of Learning and Communication Objectives